videlanicolas/QKD/README.md

 - Alice and Bob exchange publicly their basis and compare them locally.
 - Alice and Bob drop the bits where their basis doesn't match, the remaining bits will be the agreed key.
 If the key length is may below N/2 then they consider a MITM attack happened.
 - Alice sends and encrypted "Hello" message to Bob with that key.
 If Bob can't decrypt the message with his key then a MITM ocurred (or decoherence), otherwise they have their key for encryption.

-The Quantum circuits used here are very simple:

-For the Computational basis Alice uses the Identity gate:
-    [1 0]
-I = [0 1]

-For the Hadamard basis Alice uses the Hadamard gate:
-    [1  1]
-H = [1 -1]

-Bob uses these same gates to decode the Qubits.